Louisiana Court Records

 Why Do I Need a Personal Injury Lawyer for a Tort Claim?

 The tort law in Louisiana is comparatively nascent.
 Thus far, it is based on the existing body of common law from court rulings in similar cases.
-Since it is still evolving, filing a personal injury claim is best left to an experienced lawyer.
+Since it is still evolving, filing a personal injury claim may be ideal with an experienced lawyer.

-Despite the odds, a self-represented claimant armed with the right information can accomplish the same objective.
-However, this is typically difficult, and a self-represented claimant may be unaware of the full extent of his/her legal rights.
-The personal injury lawyer examines the merits of the claim and files the tort claim against the tortfeasor.
+Despite the odds, a self-represented claimant armed with the right information may accomplish the same objective.
+However, this is typically difficult, and a self-represented claimant may be unaware of the full extent of their legal rights.
+The personal injury lawyer may examine the merits of the claim and files the tort claim against the tortfeasor.
 He/she also gathers evidence, goes to court, and negotiates settlement agreements.
-Overall, the personal injury lawyer protects the best interests of the petitioner.
+Overall, the personal injury lawyer generally protects the best interests of the petitioner.

 How Can I Find a Personal Injury Lawyer Near Me?